-Chimney Liner Installation in Fort Pierce, FL — what local homeowners should know
+Chimney Liner Installation in Fort Pierce, FL — scope, conditions, and cost

+In practical terms, a Fort Pierce chimney liner installation looks like this.
 A liner that is too big drafts poorly and cools combustion gases; too small chokes the appliance.
 We size it correctly, choose stainless or cast-in-place for the fuel, and seal the top and base so the liner does its job.
-For Fort Pierce homeowners we keep the scope tight: we fix the active problem and flag, but never upsell, whatever is only worth watching.
+Around historic downtown Fort Pierce and the Fort Pierce Inlet, salt and humidity decide the materials, so we default to marine-grade hardware here.
+Most Fort Pierce visits for this finish in a single trip; we say so plainly up front when something turns out to be larger.

 - Diameter sized to the appliance